 The programme usually begins in January.
 In the life of a teenager, and at a time of GCESs, this can be a year of stress and most certainly a time when there are many questions about faith.
 To join the Confirmation programme you do not have to be perfect, holy, or have your faith sorted out.
 What we do ask is that you commit to the sessions – 9 in all, including a weekend at Walsingham House at Abbotswick, a sleepout for the homeless, and 7 sessions where we discuss what it means for Jesus to love you, give his life for you, and walk with you each day to enlighten and strengthen you.

 For example, a starter question in a session might be, “Do you have more faith in Google or in God?”
 As we talk about it, we’ll highlight some Bible passages for you, and give you space to share your thoughts, doubts and questions.
 We’ll look at how our faith can help when we consider issues of racism, climate change, and what it means to protect life from conception to natural death.
 Above all we will invite you to think about who the person of Jesus Christ is for you, and what it means for the Gifts of the Holy Spirit to be confirmed in you.

 If you begin the programme and find it is not right for you, there is no pressure to continue.
 Instead this is an invitation – come and see.
 It could be a year which transforms the rest of your life.

 Young Adult leadership (age 16-26)

-Young adults are a precious part of the parish – we hope to create many opportunities for you during 2021 and beyond, including opportunities where your gifts are used in leadership.
+Young adults are a precious part of the parish – we try to create many opportunities for you, including opportunities where your gifts are used in leadership.
 This could be in assisting with parish social media, or with music in the parish.
 It could be that you help the small children preparing for First Holy Communion, or the teenagers preparing for Confirmation.
 You might want to read at Mass – it’s a good way to improve confidence and public speaking, as well as getting more familiar with the word of God.